ekeilty17/ekeilty17.github.io/_posts/2024-03-24-the-basic-physics-of-billiards.md

 \end{align}
 $$

-And above we have expressed $v_{s \rightarrow r}$ in terms of the inputs $v_0$ and $\omega_0$, which means we could technically plug that in and express everything here in terms of the inputs as well...but no thank you.
+Notice that the above has expressed $v_{s \rightarrow r}$ in terms of the inputs $v_0$ and $\omega_0$, which means we could technically plug that in and express everything here in terms of the inputs as well...but no thank you.

 Therefore, the above set of equations can be summarized as